JKEVIN2010/JKEVIN2010.github.io/README.md

 ```
-*The plot of the forecast of the stock price of google in the next 2 years can be found here
+*The plot of the forecast of the stock price of google in the next 2 years can be found here [Stock Price Prediction.pdf](https://github.com/JKEVIN2010/JKEVIN2010.github.io/files/1255167/Stock.Price.Prediction.pdf)*